Every time we work in the kitchen, we produce waste.

-So many of the food items that we use on a regular basis can be used in more ways than we may think.
+So many of the food items we prepare on a regular basis can be enjoyed in more ways than we may think.
 Best of all, using these items to their fullest potential can help to reduce food waste.

-So please, before you put those peels down the garbage disposal or scrape those produce remains or coffee grounds into the trash can, consider your options!
-There are so many to choose from.
+Before you put those citrus peels down the garbage disposal or toss those produce scraps or coffee grounds into the trash can, consider your options.
+There are so many to choose from!

-What is your experience with repurposing food scraps as household helpers?
-Do you have another great idea that is not listed here?
-Let me know about your favorite tips and tricks in the comments below!
+What’s your experience with repurposing food scraps as household helpers?
+Do you have another great idea that wasn’t included here?
+Let me know about your favorite tips and tricks in the comments below.